 The debate over Puerto Rico statehood proposals has been the most prominent territorial status topic considered in recent Congresses.
 Generally, debate focuses on which processes voters on the island should use to indicate their status preference and whether Congress wishes to consider a status change.
-As of this writing, in the 117th Congress, H.R.
-1522 proposes admitting Puerto Rico as a state if a majority of voters on the island approve.
+As of this writing, in the 118th Congress, bills that could affect Puerto Rico's political status include H.R.
+2757; S. 2944; and S. 3231.
+During the 117th Congress, the House passed Puerto Rico status bill H.R.
+8393 in December 2022.